japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveWindowFrame.md

 `ResolveWindowFrame` is a logical resolution rule that the link:spark-sql-Analyzer.adoc[logical query plan analyzer] uses to <<apply, validate and resolve WindowExpression expressions>> in an entire logical query plan.

-Technically, `ResolveWindowFrame` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ResolveWindowFrame` is just a link:spark-sql-catalyst-Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.

 `ResolveWindowFrame` is part of link:spark-sql-Analyzer.adoc#Resolution[Resolution] fixed-point batch of rules.